logzio/fed-exercise/README.md

 * Use an MVC framework of choice - AngularJS, Backbone, Ember, etc.
 * Make sure all code is clean and testable, as you would commit it to production.
 * You can use other known js libraries as you see fit.
 * You should work on this exercise ~2-3 hours, not more.
+I assume you won't complete everything in this time frame, and that's ok - The idea is to see some code you worked on, and not to have a perfect working project that's production ready.
 (Perfect is the enemy of good)

 **For Bonus Points :**
 * Design a responsive layout.